 Once your zinnias start to flower make sure that you are deadheading the spent flowers but I encourage you to cut them and bring them inside to enjoy them!
 Cutting will encourage more blooms too.

-If you want to start a flower cutting garden but not sure where to start then check out How to Start a Cutting Garden to see how I turned this patch of grass into this beautiful space!
-Can you believe this is only the second season of this garden!
+If you want to start a cut flower garden but are not sure where to start then check out How to Start a Cutting Garden to see how I turned this patch of grass into this beautiful space!
+Can you believe this is only the second season of this garden?

 Love those zinnias beautiful colors